slightlyoutofphase/staticvec/README.md

 As of version 0.8.0, this crate additionally provides a fixed-capacity `StaticString` struct, which is built around an instance of `StaticVec<u8, N>`.

+As of version 0.8.5, a fixed-capacity `StaticHeap` struct based on the standard library `BinaryHeap` and built around an instance of `StaticVec<T, N>` has been added as well.

 Contributions/suggestions/etc. very welcome!

 **Minimum supported Rust version:** due to the use of const generics, this is a nightly-only crate at the moment.